Author: Karma Wilson

 Published: 2002

 This book is a joy!
-It’s got all the best features that make an excellent children’s book : great story, lovable yet imperfect characters that we can all relate to, delightful and reassuring rhymes and cadence, a meaningful theme and beautiful artwork.
-Every child that I have read the book with has enjoyed it and asked to read it again.
+It’s got all the best features that make an excellent children’s book: a great story, lovable yet imperfect characters that we can relate to, delightful and reassuring rhymes, a meaningful theme, and beautiful artwork.
+Every child that I have read this book with has enjoyed it and asked to read it again.

-This is a great book to do “imagination reading” (also known as a ‘picture walk’).
-This is when the students look at the pictures (and don’t read the words) and imagine what is happening in the story.
+This is a great book to do ‘imagination reading’ (aka ‘picture walk’).
+This is when a student looks at the pictures (and doesn’t read the words) and imagines what is happening in the story.
 This is not a lazy exercise, actually it’s just the opposite.
 The student is allowed to use their own imagination and inference skills to come up with their own narrative about the story.
-Every few pages you can ask “What’s the bear doing?” or later in the book “What do you think the bear is feeling?”.
-This gives the student the opportunity to circle back to the title/theme of the book (which is about the bear).
+The reader can ask questions like “What is the bear doing?”, or later in the book, “What do you think the bear is feeling?”.
+This gives the student the opportunity to circle back to the title/theme of the book.

 Because of the wonderful rhymes and artwork, you can read this book with very young children, up to age 4 or 5 years.
 This is an excellent pick for the beginning of the pre-school year.